This post may contain affiliate links. Please see my disclosure policy for details.

 Unfortunately, no, it’s a work of fiction for Outlander.
 There isn’t a place in Scotland called Craigh Na Dun.

-But, there are places you can visit in Scotland that an inspiration for the prehistoric standing stone circle in Scotland (see below).
+But, there are places you can visit in Scotland that are an inspiration for the prehistoric standing stone circle in Scotland (see below).

 It’s also good to note that when you visit the Craigh Na Dun Outlander film location, there won’t be any standing stones there either.